Success on Charlie Ramsay's Round this weekend

 Solo on Charlie Ramsay's Round

-Earlier this month, Cicerone’s Joe Williams completed Charlie Ramsay’s Round, a challenging ultra-distance route across 24 summits in the Lochaber region of the Scottish highlands.
-From Top Gun quotes to rationing Jelly Babies, he describes both the exhilaration and the hardship, as well as the challenges of maintaining that all-important positive mindset...
+In 2016 Cicerone’s Joe Williams completed Charlie Ramsay’s Round, a challenging ultra-distance route across 24 summits in the Lochaber region of the Scottish highlands.
+From Top Gun quotes to rationing Jelly Babies, he describes both the...

 To read more articles like this get our newsletter

 Sign up today for a 20% discount on your next purchase.
 Join over 30,000 enthusiasts from around the world.
 If you don’t love our mix of new books, articles, offers and competitions, you can unsubscribe at any time.
 We will never spam you, sell your data or send emails from third parties.